Panchita

 About Panchita

 On a trip to Lima, Panchita is a Peruvian restaurant to consider when the brief is a city meal centered on Peruvian cooking.
-The verified details are concise: the cuisine is Peruvian, Jimmy Zamora is the chef/owner, the dress code is smart casual.
+Its cuisine is Peruvian, Jimmy Zamora is the chef/owner, the dress code is smart casual.
 It also appears on Opinionated About Dining's Top Restaurants in South America list for 2025 and is ranked #66 on the 2026 list.

-Because the available verified information does not establish a specific menu format, seating style, price point, hours, or signature dishes, plan around the confirmed basics rather than assumptions.
-Panchita is best framed simply as a recognized Peruvian restaurant in Lima, not as a place defined here by a particular service format or neighborhood convenience.
+A specific menu format, seating style, price point, hours, or signature dishes are not specified, so plan around the basics rather than assumptions.
+Panchita is best framed simply as a recognized Peruvian restaurant in Lima, not as a place defined by a particular service format or neighborhood convenience.

 Book it for Peruvian cooking, with expectations kept simple